 We all know that phone apps can sometimes not do what the programmer intended.
 So if pairing still is not

-If you still have a problem, contact us.
+If you still have a problem, email me via this site.

 Q. The WiCaps don't seem to be transmitting to the app Why?